FierroPablo/Google/Quiz/Professional Cloud Architect/Managing and Provisioning a Solution Infrastructure.md

 -Use labels to allow traffic only from certain sources and ports.
 Turn on Secure boot and vTPM.

--Use network tags to allow traffic only from certain sources and ports.
-Turn on Secure boot and vTPM.
+**-Use network tags to allow traffic only from certain sources and ports.
+Turn on Secure boot and vTPM.**
+_(Correct!
+You can use network tags with firewall rules to automatically associate instances when they are created.
+Secure boot and vTPM protect the OS from being compromised.)_

 -Use network tags to allow traffic only from certain sources and ports.
 Use a Compute Engine service account.
 _(Incorrect.
 All Compute Engine instances have an associated service account.
 Creating an account specifically for an instance or type of instance with limited abilities instead of the default account could be a good approach to the principle of least privilege.)_